chrultrabook/docs/src/docs/firmware/battery.md

 prev: write-protect
 next: false
 ---
-# Disabling write protect via Battery
+# Disabling Write Protect via Battery

 ::: warning
 This method requires opening your device.
 Be sure to use the correct tools to prevent hardware damage.